ozyo/stb_proteinart/analysis/helix_tilt/README.md

-This script calculates the tilt angle of the transmembrane helices relative to the channel axis in pentameric ligand-gated ion channels.
-The tilt angle is defined between on the xz plane of helical axis and the channel axis (pore).
-Script is hardcoded to work with 5 chains for now.

-Run the script with ./helix_twist.sh but do modify the arguments with your own input parameters in the following order:
+Run the script with

+``./helix_tilt.sh pdb traj output helix``

-(0) pdb file
+(0) pdb: name of the pdb file
-(1) trajectory file
-(2) output file
+(1) traj: name of the trajectory file (format required .xtc) (2) output: name of the output file
-(3) Helix selection
+(3) helix: Residue selection in VMD format for transmembrane helix; resid_242_265 (i.e. transmembrane domain residues of GluCl)

+Output Format: Tab seperated file with 6 column: Frame (Time), average angle over 5 subunits, indivudual angles for each subunit.

+**KNOWN ISSUES**

--- Trajectory and pdb files should be aligned so that the z component of the principal axes is parallel to the pore.
-The fitting of the trajectory should be done before running this script using Calpha atoms of the protein to the pdb file.
+- Trajectory and pdb files should be aligned so that the z component of the principal axes is parallel to the pore.

+- Fitting and periodic boundary should be handled before.

--- Selections should be provided without any spaces, with underscores: i.e.: resid_211_to_339.
+- Selections should be provided without any spaces, with underscores: i.e.: resid_211_to_339.
 Provide only the residue ids.
 The script selects the protein and the Calpha atoms by default.

--- Output file consists of 6 columns: frame, average angle of 5 helices, indivudual angles of chain A-E. Frame corresponds to the time of the trajectory, but remember that with gromacs trajectories frame 0 is the pdb file loaded, frame 1 is the 0ns of the trajectory.